StefanoN98/SQL-Projects/03. ADVANCED ANALYTICS/Country Analysis.md

 ---

-## ⚙️ Technical Details and Interesting SQL Techniques
+## ⚙️ Technical Details and SQL Techniques

 - **CTEs (Common Table Expressions)**: the query is structured into logical, reusable blocks.
   This makes the logic easier to read, debug, and test (each CTE can be run in isolation).